 In June of 2015 the Society of Tympanuchus Cupido Pinnatus (STCP), another conservation organization dedicated to the study of prairie grouse, dissolved as a separate organization and became part of the Sutton Center.
 With the resulting combined bounty of expertise, field data, and historical archives, the new Sutton Center is continuing to grow as a leading authority on prairie grouse.

-Once joining us from the STCP, Dr. John Toepfer is one of the worlds leading prairie grouse biologists.
+Once joining us from the STCP, Dr. John Toepfer was one of the worlds leading prairie grouse biologists.
 As part of the Sutton Center, Toepfer worked to continue a long-term study on Greater Prairie-Chickens in the Nebraska Sandhills region.
 This study runs counter to many conservation studies, in that we have intensively studied a declining species where its populations were actually doing well.
 The intention was to discover characteristics of natural populations without the influence of disruptive factors that affect imperiled populations.